Zippo00/data_visualizer/README.md

 # Tool to visualize and analyse data
-Takes measurement data and vizualises it into a graph.
+Takes data in a specified form and vizualises it into a graph.
 Performs some calculations to the data if the user so chooses.
-(Currently available: Remove noise + calc spike intensity)
+(Currently implemented: Remove noise + calc spike intensity)